Matthew Ishaya Audu: Career in the Catholic church

 Audu was ordained a Catholic priest of Makurdi diocese in June, 1984.
-He served as assistant parish priest in Keffi (1984–86); assistant parish priest in Lafia (1986–88); parish priest of Nasarawa (1988–89); studies Moral Theology in Rome at the Institute of Moral Theology of the Pontifical Lateran University, Licentiate (1989–91); and Professor of Moral Theology and Vice-Rector of the Major Seminary of St Thomas Aquinas, Makurdi (1992–97).
+He served as assistant parish priest in Keffi (1984–86); assistant parish priest in Lafia (1986–88); parish priest of Nasarawa (1988–89); studied Moral Theology in Rome at the Institute of Moral Theology of the Pontifical Lateran University, Licentiate (1989–91); and Professor of Moral Theology and Vice-Rector of the Major Seminary of St Thomas Aquinas, Makurdi (1992–97).
 He studied for his Degree in Moral Theology at the Alfonsianum in Rome (1997–99).
 From June to December 2000, he was Acting Rector of the Major Seminary of St Thomas Aquinas, Makurdi.
 On 5 December 2000, Pope John Paul II appointed him, bishop elect of the newly created Lafia diocese.
 On 31 March 2001, he was ordained as bishop of Lafia.
 On 6 January 2020, Pope Francis appointed him as archbishop of Jos, succeeding Ignatius Kaigama.